 Unfortunately (or fortunately), there is no magic number to give and everyone promoting Paleo will promote something slightly different or a range to play with.

 This makes sense because we all have different needs in relation to our health condition, personal preferences, fitness condition and goals.
 Our ancestors also ate various macronutrient levels depending of the food available, the preferences and the climate.
 For these reasons, a one size fits all diet in terms of macronutrients like fat, protein and carbohydrate is probably not a good idea.

-Even zero carb can prove to be very beneficial when you take care to eat high quality meat, lots of fat, fish, organs and cook with bones (stocks and marrow).
-It can be a real lifesaver when trying to heal a damaged gut, but shouldn’t be followed just to feel “pure” about not eating carbs like some vegetarians do about not eating meat.
+Even zero carb can prove to be very beneficial when you take care to eat high quality meat, lots of fat, fish, and organs, and cook with bones (stocks and marrow).
+It can be a real lifesaver when trying to heal a damaged gut, but shouldn't be followed just to feel "pure" about not eating carbs like some vegetarians do about not eating meat.

 If we take Mark Sisson's carb recommendations, which are very reasonable, one could eat between 100 and 150 grams of carbs per day for maintenance, between 50 and 100 grams for moderate fat loss and less than 50 grams for accelerated fat loss.
 You'll see that 150 grams of carbs represents a lot of fruits and vegetables, enough to satisfy those who dislike the idea of a very low carb diet.

 As for proteins, the recommendations vary between 0.7 grams per pound of lean body weight mass per day to 1g of total body mass per day.
 On the low end, an individual who weighs 180 pounds and has a lean body mass of 160 pounds would eat around 112 grams of protein per day and 180 grams a day in the high end of the recommendation.
 Those recommendations take into account preservation and gain of lean muscle mass.
 We would say that if you fall anywhere between this range, you are in the sweet spot for your daily protein need.